2.3. Docker Installation¶

 EDUMFA_SECRET_KEY: the secret key which signs API tokens, should be at least 24 random characters long

-EDUMFA_ADMIN_USER: the username for the local eduMFA admin (optional)
+EDUMFA_ADMIN_PASS: the password for the local eduMFA admin (optional, default: will be generated)

-EDUMFA_ADMIN_PASS: the password for the local eduMFA admin (optional)
+EDUMFA_ADMIN_USER: the username for the local eduMFA admin (optional, default:

 EDUMFA_LOGO: filename of custom logo (optional)